RobomasterOwltech/owltech_Middleware/README.md

 # Owltech Middleware

-This repo contains all the necessary low-levelish software to communicate the STM32 HAL and application code for FreeRTOS, controlling Robomaster and some Gobilda hardware.
+This repo contains all the necessary low level-ish software to communicate the STM32 HAL and application code for FreeRTOS, controlling Robomaster and some Gobilda hardware.

+For now, all the dependencies are managed in the same repo.
+But the hope is to eventually separate them into different repos.
+For that, we need to figure out how to download the STM32 libraries into a Docker container, rather than trough CubeMX/CubeIDE.
+The same applies for the RTOS.

 ## How to use this repo: